ABUSIVE HUSBAND: Signs & How to Deal with Emotional, Mental & Verbal Abuse

 2. They frequently use gaslighting techniques.

-Gaslighting is a type of psychological abuse in which an abusive husband causes the victim to doubt his or her own reality.
 It is named after Patrick Hamilton’s 1938 play Gas Light, which tells the story of a husband who gradually manipulates his wife into believing she is mentally ill.

-Gaslighting, according to Genovese, can involve taunting or humiliating a person and then accusing them of being overly sensitive or dramatic in response to these taunts.
-“The victim is made to feel confused, or that their reactions are out of proportion to the circumstances; and they are encouraged to question their own reactions and feelings,” Genovese says.
+“The victim is made to feel confused, or that their reactions are out of proportion to the circumstances, and they are encouraged to question their reactions and feelings,” Genovese says.

 3. They ‘Love Bomb’ to Cover Up Emotional Attacks

-Emotional abuse frequently entails emotional attacks, which Kambolis defines as constant judgment and criticism, as well as treating someone as if they are worthless.
 According to Kelman, it is not uncommon for an abusive husband to emotionally chip away at the other person’s self-esteem, leaving them feeling dependent and incapable of leaving.

-According to Kelman, “love bombing,” which can take the form of gifts, compliments, apologies, and grandiose promises to never repeat abusive behavior, frequently follows these emotional attacks as a way to smooth things over.
+According to Kelman, “love bombing,” which can take the form of gifts, compliments, apologies, and grandiose promises never to repeat abusive behavior, frequently follows these emotional attacks as a way to smooth things over.

 4. The victim appears eager to please their abuser.

-Genovese says that a person who is being abused at home may agree with, compliment, praise, or make excuses for the abuser in order to make it seem less bad.
-A person, for example, may check in with her abuser before making any decision, no matter how minor.
 They might also try not to answer questions in public without asking their abuser first.
 “Permission must be granted before the victim feels safe enough to respond,” Genovese says.
-“This permission-granting may be nonverbal, such as a subtle nod of the head or the blink of an eye.
+“This permission-granting may be nonverbal, such as a subtle nod or the blink of an eye.

 5. There have been several breakups and reconciliations in the relationship.